-Comment: As described under indicator 1.8, Triaz has started assessing wage levels in their key production locations systematically and deepen their understanding of cost breakdowns.
+Comment: As described under indicator 1.8, Triaz started assessing wage levels in their key production locations systematically to deepen their understanding of cost breakdowns.

-For four suppliers the brand did a root cause analysis after finishing the theoretical calculation.
-For the Chinese factory, this is described under 1.8, including actions initiated after the root cause analysis.
-Triaz found that during the low season the wages were not sufficient to pay to conform to Asian Floor Wage and started to spread the orders more evenly.
+For four suppliers the brand did a root cause analysis in 2018 after finishing the theoretical calculation.
+For the Chinese factory, this is described under indicator 1.8, including actions initiated after the root cause analysis.
+Triaz found that during the low season the wages were not sufficient to conform with Asian Floor Wage and the brand therefore started to spread its orders more evenly.

 The root cause analysis in the Tunisian factory showed that the inflation rate of the Tunisian Dinar was an issue.
-To overcome this, Triaz and the supplier started to calculate the amount of wage in Euro's and at that moment, depending on the currency, translate it to Dinar before paying.
+To overcome this, Triaz and the supplier started to calculate the wages in Euro's and at that moment, depending on the currency, translate it to Dinar before paying wages.
+In theory this was a good solution but in practice it did not pan out in a reliable way since the government used the inflation rate in times of elections which caused great and unexpected fluctuations.

 At their Bosnian supplier, Triaz has found another main root cause, related to legal constraints.
-In Bosnia, the textile industry is relatively small and factories receive tax advantages if they keep the wages low.
-Other textile factories have a tendency to lower the wages, which means that for Triaz' supplier it was seen as a success that in the country the minimum wage was not lowered, but kept at the same standard.
+Here the textile industry is relatively small and factories receive tax advantages if they keep the wages low.
+Other textile factories have a tendency to lower the wages, which means that for Triaz' supplier it was seen as a success that in the country if the minimum wage was kept steady and was not lowered.
+Triaz is looking for legal representation to look deeper into the issue and see if this taxation issue can be legally overcome.

-In Turkey, there was a minimum wage raise of 30%.
+In Turkey, there was a minimum wage raise of 30% in 2018.
 This already had financial consequences for the Turkish supplier, so Triaz decided not to push that supplier at this point in time to assure that the factory stays financially viable.
+Same decision was taken in 2019.

-Recommendation: FWF encourages Triaz to involve worker representatives and local organisations in assessing the root causes of wages lower than living wages.
+Recommendation: Fair Wear encourages Triaz to continue to involve worker representatives and local organisations in assessing the root causes of wages lower than living wages.